MakeMyTrip and GO FIRST join hands to launch exclusive Air Charter Holiday Services to Phuket

-Gurugram (Maharashtra) [India], November 8 (ANI/NewsVoir): MakeMyTrip, India's leading online travel company, in partnership with GO FIRST has launched exclusive Air Charter Holiday Services to Phuket.
+Gurugram (Haryana) [India], November 8 (ANI/NewsVoir): MakeMyTrip, India's leading online travel company, in partnership with GO FIRST has launched exclusive Air Charter Holiday Services to Phuket.

 The two companies have come together with an aim to make travelling to the holiday island easy while Phuket continues to remain closed for direct flyers from India.
 This industry-first and one-of-a-kind package has been packaged with various travel benefits, value adds and unmissable offers.